 The psalmist reminds us that the world is not a tame place.
 The voice of creation’s Lord thunders over mighty waters, breaks the cedars of Lebanon, flashes forth flames of fire, and shakes the wilderness of Kadesh.
 People get hurt.
 We must acknowledge that faithful Christians too have been swept away in the floods, crushed in the tornadoes, and consumed in fire and smoke along with others.
 Who is saved and who isn’t is an imponderable mystery that has caused many people to lose their faith.
 If God saved one family, as the survivors often say, why did he not save the family across the street?

-The Lord says to his people Israel through Isaiah, “When you pass through the waters, I will be with you; and through the rivers, they shall not overwhelm you” (Isaiah 43:2).
+The Lord God tamed the waters to bring forth land and vegetation and animals and humans.
 The Jewish people were not a water-loving people.
 They always associated water with dangers, with storms and sea monsters and the threat of death.
 But salvation has always depended on going through the threatening flood.
 Look at the double edged symbolism of water in the stories of the Bible.

 Noah’s flood, a story evoked by the presence of the dove in the story of Jesus’ baptism, is both a story of the near annihilation of the world, and a story of the salvation of humanity and the animal kingdom through the ark.

 The Red Sea first stood as a barrier to the escaping Hebrew slaves who were trapped between the threat of drowning and the threat of a hostile army, but it becomes the image of salvation as God opens a way of safety that goes right through the midst of the waters to dry land.